-Our disagreement measure has three major advantages over existing broad-market disagreement measures.
-First, our measure directly measures dispersion of investor opinions, whereas leading alternative disagreement measures rely on indirect information, either observed trading patterns (i.e., volatility measures) or opinions of third parties (i.e., analyst forecast dispersion).
-Second, our measure can be reliably computed at the daily level, whereas alternative measures need to be measured at lower frequencies (typically, monthly or quarterly).
-Third, our measure is novel because it can be computed for sub-groups of investors at the firm-date level, just by restricting attention to the stated opinions of those investors, which helps compare the amount of disagreement across groups versus within groups.
+Furthermore, we examine how our disagreement measures relate to disagreement proxies used in prior literature.
+We find a relatively weak correlation with previous proxies for disagreement, indicating that our disagreement measures capture a distinct notion of disagreement from prior work.
+One strength of our measure is that it directly captures dispersion of investor opinions, whereas leading alternative disagreement measures rely on indirect information, either observed trading patterns (i.e., volatility measures) or opinions of third parties (i.e., analyst forecast dispersion).
+Another advantage is that our measure can be reliably computed at the daily level, whereas alternative measures need to be measured at lower frequencies (typically, monthly or quarterly).
+Given that the puzzle in the literature is to explain the high trading volume at the daily level (e.g., Hong and Stein, 2007), this is an important distinction.